Floyd County, Georgia: Government

 The county government is housed in the Floyd County Administration Building in Rome, Georgia, the county seat.
 This was the former US Post Office and Courthouse.

 The county has a council-manager form of government, with five county council members elected at-large.
 Two members are elected as representatives of the city of Rome and must reside there; the other three are elected from the county as residents outside the city limits.
 The at-large voting tends to reward candidates who can muster majority votes from across the whole county, which requires more money and organization for campaigns.
 The council hires a professional county manager to manage daily operations.

+Like most rural counties, Floyd County is a Republican stronghold.
+It has not voted for a Democrat since Georgian Jimmy Carter last ran in 1980.
+Southerner Bill Clinton was the last Democratic candidate to reach 40% of the vote, off the back of Ross Perot's third party support splitting Republican election.